DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/all-subjects.md

 <a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries?funding_widget%5Bsubject%5D=biology&button=#funding-widget">Tax-free bursaries of £25,000 are available for eligible trainee biology teachers</a>.

-As a biology teacher you'll teach pupils how science impacts people’s lives and the environment.
+As a biology teacher you'll teach pupils about life and organisms.
+From cells and genetics to the process of evolution, you'll help pupils understand the living world.

 You can <a href="https://www.thenational.academy/teachers/programmes/biology-secondary-ks4-l/units">explore what teaching a biology GCSE lesson could look like</a>.